Elias-Gill/Walldo/README.md

 and they aren't fast and simple to use.
 That's why I decide to create this app for my personal use.

 ## Electron, that's awfull man...
-Yes, i know, electron is well know to be the opositte of blasingly fast, but I'm a idle person, so, i don't wanna spend time (wich i don't have) trying to make something with some magic language with his horrible libraries.
+Yes, i know, electron is well know to be the opositte of blasingly fast but I'm a idle person, so, i don't wanna spend time (wich i don't have) trying to make something with some magic language with his horrible libraries.
 With HTML, CSS and JS is really easy to make UI's.